-The main use for limestone paving is as flooring and walkway material, both internally and externally.
-Paving slabs are calibrated to a thickness of approximately 20mm – 22mm and are available in a range of sizes.
-View our range of limestone patio kits for a popular addition to your garden, or see our single-size limestone paving if you’re wanting a more linear look to your paving.
+The primary use for limestone paving is as an attractive yet hardwearing flooring and walkway material, both inside the home and out in the garden or patio.
+Limestone paving slabs are calibrated to approximately 20-22mm thickness and come in a diverse range of sizes to suit any project.
+Take a look at our range of versatile limestone patio kits for a popular way to pave a garden area, or see our single-size limestone paving options if you prefer a more linear look to your paved space.

 What is limestone paving?